 Lauren Lee [00:30:58] And did you have to go to school to work at the hospital?

 Celestine Beasley [00:31:00] Yes, I did.
 I went to nursing school.

 Lauren Lee [00:31:02] Prior to that, what level of school did you go to?

 Lauren Lee [00:31:08] So in the South, when you stopped at ninth grade, was that considered your graduation?

-Celestine Beasley [00:31:12] I stopped in ninth grade, but I was supposed to come to Cleveland and I didn’t want to come.
+Celestine Beasley [00:31:12] I stopped in ninth grade, but I was supposed to come to Cleveland, and I didn’t want to come.
 I wanted to go to Chicago.
-And my mom told me I wasn’t coming to Cleveland...
-I wasn’t going to Chicago; I had to come to Cleveland where the others was, and I made a statement to her.
-If I can’t go, if I can’t stay at home with you, I want to stay by... with a certain aunt.
+And my mom told me I wasn’t coming to Cleveland—I wasn’t going to Chicago, I had to come to Cleveland where the others was.
+And I made a statement to her: If I can’t go—if I can’t stay at home with you, I want to stay by with the same aunt.
 And that’s who was in Chicago.
-And she made the statement, The only reason you don’t go to Cleveland is if you get married.
+And she made the statement: The only reason you don’t go to Cleveland is you get married.
 So I got married.

-Lauren Lee [00:31:53] Just so you wouldn’t have to go to Cleveland? [laughs] What was it about Cleveland that you didn’t like?
+Lauren Lee [00:31:52] (laughs) Just so you wouldn’t have to go to Cleveland?
+What was it about Cleveland that you didn’t like?

-Celestine Beasley [00:31:58] I didn’t know Uncle Obie like I knowed my aunt.
+Celestine Beasley [00:31:59] I didn’t know Uncle Opie like I knowed my aunt.
 I had two aunts in Chicago.
-And I would...
-I always said if I had to leave home and wouldn't be with my mom, I wanted to be with one of those aunts or both of them.
+And I always said if I had to leave home than be with my mom, I wanted to be with one of those aunts or both of them.

 Lauren Lee [00:32:17] Do you still have clear memories of those two aunts?